Ghanakanta Bora: Awards and honours

 He is currently the Head of the Department of Sattriya Music and Dance of the Government State College of Music, Assam.
 Apart from his associations with various cultural institutions, he is associated with the Project of Support to Sattriya Dance, and Dance Music, Sangeet Natak Akademi, New Delhi as "Guru" providing advanced training in Sattriya Dance and Khol.
-Shri Bora is also associated with a national level Sangeet Natak Akademi project called "Onkia Bhaauna – RaamBijoy Naat" in Brojavoli dialect.
+Shri Bora is also associated with a national level Sangeet Natak Akademi project called "Onkia Bhaauna – RaamBijoy Naat" in Brajavali dialect.

 He has been awarded the Padma Shri in 2013 by the Government of India in recognition of his distinguished contribution to Sattriya Dance.
 In 2001, he was awarded the prestigious Sangeet Natak Akademi Award for his seminal contribution to Sattriya Dance.
 He is also the Honorary Director of Maniram Dutta Muktiyar Sattriya Kala Kendra, Guwahati.
 Shri Bora is also a trustee of Srimanta Foundation for Culture and Society, Guwahati.

 At the age of 15, he attained the title of 'Barbayan' at Majuli Sattra (The title of 'Barbayan' given by the Sattras is equivalent to the contemporary degree of Masters of Arts).
-In 2008, he was honoured with the title of "Bayanacharya" which is the highest honour given by a Sattra.
-Till date only two Sattriya Gurus have been honoured with the title of Bayanacharya – Late Maniram Dutta Muktiyar Barbayan and Shri Ghanakanta Bora.
+In 2008, he was honored with the title of "Bayanacharya" which is the highest honor given by a Sattra.
+Till date only two Sattriya Gurus have been honored with the title of Bayanacharya – Late Maniram Dutta Muktiyar Barbayan and Shri Ghanakanta Bora.